Can I Freeze a Compote?

 Tips to Maintain Flavor and Texture

-• Avoid Overcooking: Slightly undercooking the compote before freezing helps retain its texture after defrosting.
+• Avoid Overcooking: Slightly undercooking the compote before freezing helps preserve its texture after thawing..

 • Add a Splash of Lemon Juice: This helps preserve the color and prevents the fruit from darkening.